OPCFoundation/UA-IIoT-StarterKit/README.md

 ## OPC UA IIoT StarterKit
 ### Overview
-OPC UA PubSub is an extension to OPC UA that enables communication between OPC UA applications using a Publish-Subscribe message patten instead of the Request-Response message pattern.
-The Publish-Subscribe message patten decouples senders of messages from their receivers which allows for the development if systems based on middleware such as an MQTT broker.
+OPC UA PubSub is an extension to OPC UA that enables communication between OPC UA applications using a Publish-Subscribe message pattern instead of the Request-Response message pattern.
+The Publish-Subscribe message pattern decouples senders of messages from their receivers which allows for the development if systems based on middleware such as an MQTT broker.
 The difference between the two patterns is illustrated in the following figure:

 ![PubSub Overview](docs/images/image001.png "OPC UA IIoT StarterKit Context")